Polyurea coating for protection in the most demanding environments

 As well as being suitable for application across many substrates, polyurea hot spray coating is suitable for application across a wide range of temperature and humidity environments; therefore, it suitable for example on pipelines as exterior coating.
 It is applicable in sub-zero temperatures, or on damp substrates without affecting its effectiveness.
 It can also be applied at any thickness, in a single coat application.

-5 reasons to consider polyurea coating for your project
+5 benefits of polyurea coating for your project

 Polyurea is a coating of choice in commercial, industrial, marine, and residential applications because it has many advantages compared to its alternatives.
 These include: